 Here are some things we can all do to make navigating the COVID-19 pandemic a little easier for all of us.

 1. Follow The Law

-We've been ordered to self-quarantine to #flattenthecurve, and to follow (incredibly) basic, good health practices.
+We've been ordered to self-quarantine and to follow (incredibly) basic, good health practices.
 Let's follow the law so that we can move past this phase.
 Breaking the law, being rebellious, or trying to prove to other people that you're tough or fearless doesn't prove anything.
 It puts high risk people (the elderly, asthmatics, those with compromised immune systems) in danger, and causes additional laws and ordinances to be put in place.

 2. Stop Hoarding